F-Nunnez/pdf-generator/README.md

 ## Installation Guide <a name="install"></a>
 1. Clone the repository: `git clone <repository-url>`
 2. Change to the project directory: `cd pdf-generator`
-3. Install project dependencies using pipenv: `pipenv install`
+3. Install project dependencies using pipenv: `pipenv install PyMySQL flask`
 4. Activate the project's virtual environment: `pipenv shell`
 5. Create a file named `.env` in the project's root directory.
 6. Inside the `.env` file, set the following environment variables: